Wetlands Preserve: History

 The original concept for the Wetlands Preserve came from founder-owner Larry Bloch, who set its course for over eight years before passing the helm to Peter Shapiro in 1997.
 Shapiro remained faithful to the mission until September 2001, when the gentrification of TriBeCa caused the building to be sold and the club was forced to close before being converted into condominiums.
-Acts that played at Wetlands include Blues Traveler, Spin Doctors, Phish, Dave Matthews Band, Oasis, Sublime, Maroon 5, Pearl Jam, Widespread Panic, The String Cheese Incident, Joan Osborne, 311, Rage Against the Machine, The Wallflowers, Counting Crows, Gov't Mule, The Allman Brothers Band, Cypress Hill, The Roots, Robert Randolph and the Family Band, Jeff Buckley, Frank Black, At the Gates, Paul Kantner, Yonder Mountain String Band, and Jorma Kaukonen.
+Acts that played at Wetlands include, Disco Biscuits, Blues Traveler, Spin Doctors, Phish, Dave Matthews Band, Oasis, Ween, Maroon 5, Pearl Jam, Widespread Panic, The Tragically Hip, The String Cheese Incident, Joan Osborne, 311, Rage Against the Machine, The Wallflowers, Counting Crows, Gov't Mule, The Allman Brothers Band, Cypress Hill, The Roots, Robert Randolph and the Family Band, Jeff Buckley, Frank Black, At the Gates, R.L.
+Burnside with NMAS, Paul Kantner, Yonder Mountain String Band, Jorma Kaukonen, Paul Kelly and Sublime.

 In addition to semi-improvisational rock, Wetlands hosted experimental hip-hop and neo-soul performers as well.
 The Roots built a loyal following in New York partially by driving up from Philadelphia for Wetlands' weekly open-mic nights.
 Neo-soul duo Jazzyfatnastees launched their weekly women's showcase "Black Lily" at Wetlands before moving it to The Five Spot in Philadelphia.
 Black Lily alumnae include Jill Scott, Macy Gray and Erykah Badu.

 The Wetlands' independent, in-house booking strategies and the freedom to play all night nurtured a scene that helped bands develop a following.
 Late-night jams lasting until dawn were common.
 It was the intimate connection fostered between artist and audience, the continuity of a live DJ connection to the vibe of the night, and carefully balanced sound throughout the club, including the halls and bathrooms, that would bring the 7,500-square foot, two-level space to a pulsing unity that John Popper of Blues Traveler would lastingly nickname "Sweatglands".
 Supported by the music, Wetlands spent over one million dollars during its lifetime to fund the Activism Center at Wetlands Preserve, originally named the Eco-Saloon.

-After the scheduled final performance by Bob Weir & RatDog was cancelled in the aftermath of 9/11, the club was able to reopen for one final jam session.
+In July 2001, the venue announced its plans to close on September 15.
+However, Project Logic would end up being the final show on September 10, hours before planes hit the nearby World Trade Center.
+The club was able to reopen for one final jam session several weeks later.
 Zen Tricksters hold the record for most performances at the club.

 On October 24, 2012, Larry Bloch died from pancreatic cancer at age 59.
 The Activism Center, now called Wetlands Activism Collective, continues to operate.